Gose (river)

 The Gose is a small river in Lower Saxony, Germany.
 It is a left tributary of the Abzucht.
 The river is 7.1 km long with a drainage basin of 10 km2.
 Its source lies north of Auerhahn in the Harz Mountains, on the eastern slopes of Bocksberg.
-The river runs towards the northeast through a steep and narrow valley, and meets the Abzucht on the western edge of Goslar, which is named after the river.
-Its waters were once used in the brewing of the traditional Gose beer.
+The river runs towards the northeast through a steep and narrow valley and meets the Abzucht on the western edge of Goslar, which is named after the river.
+Its water was once used in the brewing of the traditional Gose beer.